y629/yuta-ishimoto-webpage/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Software Engineering for AI
-  - Automatic Fault localization/Repair for DNNs
+  - Fault localization and Repair for DNNs
   - Quantum Software Engineering

 # Education to show in About widget